jingting1412/tp/docs/DeveloperGuide.md

     4. Other incorrect edit commands to try: `edit`, `edit x n/Jane Doe`, `edit e/email` (where x is larger than the list size)<br>
        Expected: Similar to previous.

-### Deleting an applicant

-1. Deleting an applicant while all applicants are being shown

-    1. Prerequisites: List all applicants using the `list` command.
-Multiple applicants in the list.

-    2. Test case: `delete 1`<br>
-       Expected: First applicant is deleted from the list.
-Details of the deleted applicant shown in the response area.
-       Applicant area shows the updated list of applicants.

-    3. Test case: `delete 0`<br>
-       Expected: No applicant is deleted.
-Error details shown in the response area.
-Applicant list in applicant area remains the same.

-    4. Other incorrect delete commands to try: `delete`, `delete x`, `delete a` (where x is larger than the list size)<br>
-       Expected: Similar to previous.

 ### Editing an applicant's status

 1. Editing an applicant's status while all applicants are being shown